-It's simply a life and death matter and we will continue shinning the spotlight on this issue from a broader public health perspective.
+It's simply a life and death matter that we will continue shinning the spotlight on this issue from a broader public health perspective.

-To improve the health of African-American men, we believe in addressing face-to-face the lack trust in the health-care system.
+To improve the health of African American men, we believe in addressing the lack of trust in the health-care system face-to-face.

 The distrust in the healthcare system keeps Black men from seeking care requires a significant shift in the culture of wellness.

 The RLWA Men's Health & Education Center opened the nation’s first Men’s Health & Education Center to eliminate health disparities and bring preventative healthcare to men of color from a location that they trust and respect, Madison’s largest black barbershop